Elder J.A. Taylor

 During the late 1990s the church experienced difficulty with its mortgage lender who was threatening to “call” the note.
 The Deacons, Church Finance Board and Financial Secretary begin to research and obtained a new mortgage with the existing lender more favorable in both terms and interest rates.
 The Deacons during this era were, Brothers Ozias Clarkson, James Hunter, Harold Smith, Calvin Walker.
 The Finance Board included Sisters Glennie Dunn, Kassie Gossom, Erma Jones, Keisha Jones, Virginia McGhee, Shirley Rodman and Deacon Calvin Walker.
 However, it was the vision of the Financial Secretary, Deaconess Kassie Gossom who proposed to the Pastor, Deacons, and Finance Board that we use the funds from Auxiliary Annual Days to pay towards the mortgage principal to accelerate the payoff.
 The proposal was to pay the mortgage in full in 7 years but God blessed the Congregation, based on their continued fund raising efforts to accomplish the payoff in 4½ years.
 The “Note Burning” Service was held on February 4, 2001.

-The Church has been led by seven great men of God:
+The Church has been led by eight great men of God:

 Evangelist J.A.
 Taylor 1930 – 1931